santiagogrr/personal-portfolio/README.md

 ## My Portfolio

-Personal portfolio made in React and Node JS.
+Personal portfolio made in React and Node JS, showcasing my skills, education, working experience, and more.